mserajnik/vmangos-deploy/README.md

   the data from; see the table further above in the [Docker Compose configuration section](#adjusting-the-docker-compose-configuration)

+Generating the data can take many hours (depending on your hardware).
+Some notices/errors during the extraction process are normal and nothing to worry about.

-Once the extraction is complete you should find the extracted data in [`./storage/mangosd/extracted-data`](storage/mangosd/extracted-data).
-Note that you may want to re-run the extraction in the future if VMaNGOS makes changes to its extraction code (to benefit from potentially improved mob pathing etc.).
+Once the extraction is finished you can find the data in [`./storage/mangosd/extracted-data`](storage/mangosd/extracted-data).
+Note that you may want to re-run the process in the future if VMaNGOS makes changes (to benefit from potentially improved mob pathing etc.).

 ## Usage